AmineDh98/7dof_arm_control_with_camera/README.md

 # sayens
-Optic table environment description with a 7dof robotic arm and a camera The objects in the environments have variable positions and can be entered when launching the project.
+Optic table environment description with a Kinova Jaco 7DoF robotic arm and a camera The objects in the environments have variable positions and can be entered when launching the project.